-When you choose to #ShopLocal you are voting with your dollars to support local business and help keep Chatham-Kent as a strong, growing, community.
+When you choose to #ShopLocal you are voting with your dollars to support local business and help keep Chatham-Kent as a strong, growing community.
 You own #ShopLocal.
-While Economic Development and the Small Business Centre are helping to share the message that shopping in Chatham-Kent is vital for our economy, residents and jobs, the #ShopLocal message is community-lead and is being used by many businesses across Chatham-Kent.
+While Economic Development and the Small Business Centre are helping to share the message that shopping in Chatham-Kent is vital for our economy, residents and jobs, the #ShopLocal message is community-led and is being used by many businesses across Chatham-Kent.

 Now more than ever, our local businesses need you.
 Thank you for shopping local!